-While a priority safety focus for road authorities will include infrastructure safety, land use and access control from land abutting road reservations and speed limit setting, the Safe System approach requires all the elements affecting safety on the network to be taken into account by the road authority when discharging its responsibilities.
+A priority safety focus for road authorities will include infrastructure safety, land use and access control from land abutting road reservations and speed limit setting, the Safe System approach requires all the elements affecting safety on the network to be taken into account by the road authority when discharging its responsibilities.

 This can be complicated in situations where responsibilities are divided or separated between departments.
 Examples of this may include the setting of speed limits, traffic management planning and the management of heavy vehicle operation.
 These functions may be carried out by a different department to the road authority (e.g. Department of Transport or Police).
 In these instances, there is the challenge of reaching agreement with other departments about consistent practice.

 It is recommended wherever possible that these responsibilities be made part of a road authority’s role.
 If this cannot be achieved, the road authority must be given powers to be involved (with their agreement) in establishing guidelines and standards which will be applied for these responsibilities.